 Two additional improvements to the subsidy program include the ability to have a professional support person pick up an Affordable Bus Pass on behalf of the user and more flexibility on how and when you can use the FAIR subsidy to apply for recreation programs and courses.
 Details are available on the City’s website.

-The City is committed to assisting community members, living on a low income, through fee assistance and financial subsides.
+The City is committed to assisting community members, living on a low income, through fee assistance and financial subsidies.

 Alex Goss, Manager, Community Investment